-FASTA is a set of bioinformatics programs available on the RCC Systems at FSU.
-The programs are designed to take in biological sequence data consisting of either DNA or Protein sequences and then search through them to find regions of similarity.
+FASTA is a set of bioinformatics programs designed to take in biological sequence data consisting of either DNA or protein sequences and then search through them to find regions of similarity.
 The programs can find both locally similar regions or globally similar regions.
 RCC also has a parallel version available which uses MPI.

 Using FASTA on RCC Resources

-In order to run this in parallel on RCC systems, you can either do a call to
+In order to run the program in parallel on RCC systems, you can either do a call to

-mpirun or submit it as a job script.
+mpirun or submit it as a Slurm job script.
 A sample job script for the

 #!/bin/bash #SBATCH --job-name=FASTA_Test #SBATCH --mail-type=ALL #SBATCH -n 4 #SBATCH -p genacc_q #SBATCH -t 00-04:00:00 #SBATCH --mem-per-cpu=3900M module load gnu openmpi srun fasta36 -OPTIONS QUERY.fa LIBRARY.fa